 For example, we often walk past a florist with beautiful bouquets on display.
 I would ask Alan which one is he going to buy for me.
 He would always point to the biggest and most beautiful one and said, “that one”, which is also the most expensive one, naturally.
 And I would say, I’d rather take the money!
 And we’d both laugh.
 This is our relationship folks – authentically real and joyously stable.
 And I wouldn’t have it any other way!

 Disclaimer: The following content may contain affiliate links.
-When you click and shop the links, we may receive a small commission, at no extra cost to you.
+When you click and shop the links, I may receive a small commission, at no extra cost to you.
+But you will be able to support me with the running cost of this blog.
+Thank you in advance!
 Read the full disclosure here.

 But I digress… let’s get back to this cute modern day 1930’s Shanghai Club